 The Contractor shall comply with the state of FL Public Records Law, s.
-119.0701, F.S., specifically to: (1) keep and maintain public records that ordinarily and necessarily would be required by the public agency in order to perform the service; (2) provide the public with access to public records on the same terms and conditions that the public agency would provide the records and at a cost that does not exceed the cost provided in Chapter 119, F.S., or as otherwise provided by law; (3) ensure that public records that are exempt or confidential and exempt from public records disclosure requirements are not disclosed except as authorized by law; and (4) meet all requirements for retaining public records and transfer, at no cost, to the public agency all public records in possession of the Contractor upon termination of the contract and destroy any duplicate public records that are exempt or confidential and exempt from public records disclosure requirements.
-All records stored electronically must be provided to the public agency in a format that is compatible with the information technology systems of the public agency.
+119.0701, F.S., specifically to: (1) keep and maintain public records that ordinarily and necessarily would be required by the public agency in order to perform the service; (2) provide the public with access to public records on the same terms and conditions that the public agency would provide the records and at a cost that does not exceed the cost provided in Chapter 119, F.S., or as otherwise provided by law; (3) ensure that public records that are exempt or confidential and exempt from public records disclosure requirements are not disclosed except as authorized by law; and (4) meet all requirements for retaining public records and transfer, at no cost, to the public agency any duplicate public records that are exempt or confidential and exempt from public records in possession of the Contractor upon termination of the contract and destroy any duplicate public records stored electronically must be provided to the public agency in a format that is compatible with the information technology systems of the public agency.
 If the Contractor does not comply with a public records request, the public agency shall enforce contract provisions in accordance with the contract.